The Swampscott Public Library will be closed Friday July 3, 2015 for Independence Day.

 Do you feel left out when people begin talking about Facebook, or social networking, Internet, emails and Pinterest?
 Would you like to become part of the 21st century?
 Then join our computer club.
 It meets on Thursday mornings from 10am -11am.
 This club is basically for all the newcomers to technology; so don’t feel intimidated if you don’t know how to access any of these sites.
 Come in and learn with others who want to become computer literate.
 It should be a fun group with no pressure, just some exposure to all of these new things that are around for us to see.
 This, however, is also a club where those knowledgeable in technology might want to come by and share their knowledge with others.
 You can join any time and you must be comfortable using the mouse.
 Just come by the library at 10:00am on Thursdays.
 The library is closed, so just knock with your keys on the door and we will let you in.
 No preregistration is required for the class.

 Join us at noon for a book discussion/playgroup time.
 Moms can have light lunch and coffee while they discuss the month’s selection and children can have lunch and juice/water and play or do a craft.
 The group will meet in the Children’s Room and three staff members will be present.
-Our selection for Monday, May 18th at noon will be All the Light We Cannon See by Anthony Doerr.
+Our selection for Monday, July 27thth at noon will be The Children Act by Ian McEwan.
 You do need to register for this group so that we can order the books and the food.
 Come and give it a try, we think that this may be an enjoyable way to spend a lunchtime.
 To register call Alyce or Izzi at 781-596-8867.

-The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, May 5th at 6:00pm and the topic will be Music and Mystery.
-New members welcome–just bring your dinner & mystery book.
+The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, July 7th at 6:00pm and the topic will be Fear and Mystery.
+You bring your book and dinner – we provide the coffee, dessert and discussion!
+New members welcome.

-The Swampscott Library Book Group led by Izzi Abrams will meet on Tuesday, May 26th at 7:00pm to discuss Mudbound by Hillary Jordan.
+The Swampscott Library Book Group led by Izzi Abrams will meet on Tuesday, July 28th at 7:00pm to discuss Inside the O’Briens by Lisa Genova.

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
-We will be meeting Tuesday, May 19th at 1:00pm to discuss The Children Act by Ian McEwan.
+We will be meeting Tuesday, July 21st at 1:00pm to discuss What She Left Behind by Charles Ellen Marie Wiseman.
 New members welcome!

 The Swampscott Library now subscribes to Atomic Training.
 Atomic Training is a web based training resource that offers thousands of short video tutorials on more than 500 of today’s most popular software applications for both PCs and Macs.
 The tutorials cover everything from computer basics to job skills and include such topics as Twitter, iTunes, Skype, and WordPress.
 These short videos may be watched in sequence like a course, or watched individually to learn a specific part of a program.
 Courses are updated regularly.
 Atomic Training is available to both Swampscott residents (with a library card and password) and walk in Library patrons.